 - California native plants are used throughout campus, where appropriate, and a native plant garden is adjacent to Heafey Law Library.

 - Bioswales, which use plants and gentle slopes to purify rainwater runoff, are found next to Schott Admission and Enrollment Services, North Parking Structure, Locatelli Student Activities Center, Graham Hall, and Schott Stadium.

 - Current projects underway include piloting native California sedge species as an alternative to current lawns and reaching 100% recycled water on campus grounds.

 Progression of California native field sedge (Carex praegracilis) growing near Bellomy softball field.
 Approximately 400 square feet were planted in May 2015 and have since thrived.

 Tree Campus USA Standards

-James Wang, Environmental Science Major, Center for Sustainability Buildings and Grounds Intern
+James Wang, Environmental Science & Electrical Engineering, Class of 2019, Center for Sustainability Buildings and Grounds Intern

 Linda Hylkema, Cultural Resources Management, Director

 Chris Young, Buildings and Grounds, Assistant Director, Facilities

 Gary Vargas, Landscape Maintenance Supervisor, Facilities